Series / Click

 -style video wall (with a giant mouse button, hence the name of the show

 ), answering questions to earn money (ranging from $25 to $100).
-While some questions were general knowledge, some special questions with technological themes required dashing from the main podium (the "motherboard") to a different "station" on the set, such as the Web Site (which mainly dealt in visual questions) and Word Wizard (which mainly featured word-related puzzles).
+While some questions were general knowledge, some special questions with technological themes required dashing from the main podium (the "motherboard") to a different "station" on the set, such as the Web Site (which mainly dealt in audio and visual questions) and Word Wizard (which mainly featured word-related puzzles).
 In the second season, general knowledge questions were moved to another station, the Hard Drive, and Word Wizard became the Chat Room.

 The first roun-er, Level, had each team play the board for an allotted amount of time trying to build up their score.
 In Level 2, control of the mouse started with the lowest-scoring team, but could be stolen by opponents on a wrong answer or if they hit a Virus

 (in the grand tradition of Wheel of Fortune